 Supporting regional and global commitments

 11. The challenge of developing and delivering sustainable infrastructure, at scale, is central to the global sustainability quest.
-Many major international instruments, such as the 2030 Agenda for Sustainable Development and the Paris Agreement, identify infrastructure as a key means of achieving an inclusive, green and sustainable economy.
+Many major international instruments, such as the 2030 Agenda for Sustainable Development, identify infrastructure as a key means of achieving an inclusive, green and sustainable economy.

-12. We recognize that the effective implementation of the Convention and of the Protocol underpin the achievement of a number of regional and global initiatives and commitments, in particular: the 2030 Agenda; United Nations Environment Assembly resolution 4/5 on sustainable infrastructure, which recognizes infrastructure’s centrality to the 2030 Agenda; United Nations Environment Assembly resolution 4/19 on mineral resource governance, which addresses such issues as environmental, human rights- and conflict-related risks in mining; the European Union European Green Deal, which recognizes the importance of “smart infrastructure” and “zero pollution” within a circular economy; decisions taken under the auspices of the Convention on Biological Diversity calling for urgent action to, among other things, secure and conserve the planet’s variety of life; pledges regarding climate- resilient infrastructure and the decarbonization of economies made under the United Nations Framework Convention on Climate Change; the New Urban Agenda; and commitments to enhance disaster preparedness and strengthen disaster risk governance under the Sendai Framework for Disaster Risk Reduction 2015–2030.
+12. We recognize that the effective implementation of the Convention and of the Protocol underpin the achievement of a number of regional and global initiatives and commitments, in particular: the 2030 Agenda; United Nations Environment Assembly resolution 4/5 on sustainable infrastructure, which recognizes infrastructure’s centrality to the 2030 Agenda; United Nations Environment Assembly resolution 4/19 on mineral resource governance, which addresses such issues as environmental, human rights- and conflict-related risks in mining; the European Union European Green Deal, which recognizes the importance of “smart infrastructure” and “zero pollution” within a circular economy; decisions taken under the auspices of the Convention on Biological Diversity calling for urgent action to, among other things, secure and conserve the planet’s variety of life; activities regarding climate- resilient infrastructure and the decarbonisation of our economies under the United Nations Framework Convention on Climate Change and associated agreements such as the Paris Agreement; the New Urban Agenda; and commitments to enhance disaster preparedness and strengthen disaster risk governance under the Sendai Framework for Disaster Risk Reduction 2015–2030.
 Furthermore, these initiatives and commitments help to promote the implementation of Human Rights Council resolutions 37/8 on human rights and the environment, 40/11 on recognizing the contribution of environmental human rights defenders to the enjoyment of human rights, environmental protection and sustainable development and 42/21 on protection of the rights of workers exposed to hazardous substances and wastes, which are of direct relevance to the above-mentioned subjects.

-13. In this regard, we welcome the adoption of the Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean (Escazú Agreement) and reaffirm our pledge to promote the Aarhus Convention, its Protocol and their principles throughout the implementation of the 2030 Agenda and other regional and global commitments in cooperation with Governments, international and non-governmental organizations, Aarhus Centres, the private sector, academia and other stakeholders.
+13. In this regard, we welcome the adoption of the Regional Agreement on Access to Information, Public Participation and Justice in Environmental Matters in Latin America and the Caribbean (Escazú Agreement) and we reiterate our willingness to continue to cooperate with Parties to the Escazú Agreement, civil society and indigenous peoples in the Latin America and the Caribbean region.
+Furthermore, we reaffirm our pledge to promote the Aarhus Convention, its Protocol and their principles in international forums related to the environment, including in the relation to the planning, financing and development of infrastructures, throughout the implementation of the 2030 Agenda and other regional and global commitments in cooperation with Governments, international and non-governmental organizations, Aarhus Centres, the private sector, academia, indigenous peoples and other stakeholders.

+14. We welcome the ongoing negotiations of the Open-ended inter-governmental working group on a new legally binding instrument on transnational corporations and other business enterprises with respect to human rights, and we stress the importance for all Parties to uphold Aarhus Principles in these negotiations and to press for their inclusion in the substantive text in line with our obligations under Article 3(7) of the Aarhus Convention in the context of international decision-making.

 2030 Agenda